-- (a) arrests a person under a warrant issued under this Act; and - (b) has reasonable grounds for suspecting that there is on the person, in the clothing that the person is wearing or in or on any property in the vicinity of the person that is under the apparent control of the person, anything, including a sum of money, that- - (i) may be material evidence in proving any offence in relation to which the warrant was issued or for which surrender of the person is sought; or - (ii) has been acquired by the person as a result of that offence. - (3) A police officer shall search only a person of the same sex.
+1128 Extradition [No. 31 (a) ) arrests a person under a warrant issued under this Act; and (b) (b) has reasonable grounds for suspecting the there is on the person, in the clothing that the person is wearing or in or on any property in the vicinity of the person that is under the appared control of the person, anything, including sum of money, that-

+- (i) may be material evidence in proving any offence in relation to which the warrant was issued or for which surrender of the person is sought; or - (ii) has been acquired by the person as a result of that offence.

+(3) A police officer shall only search a person of the same sex.